pay-rails/pay/docs/2_configuration.md

   # All processors are enabled by default.
 If a processor is already implemented in your application, you can omit it from this list and the processor will not be set up through the Pay gem.
   config.enabled_processors = [:stripe, :braintree, :paddle]

-  # All emails are set to send by default.
-To disable all emails, set the following configuration option to true:
+  # To disable all emails, set the following configuration option to true:
-  config.disable_emails = true
+  config.send_emails = true

   # All emails can be configured independently as to whether to be sent or not.
 The values can be set to true, false or a custom lambda to set up more involved logic.
 The Pay defaults are show below and can be modified as needed.
   config.emails.payment_action_required = true